|Nutrition Facts (per serving)|

 This is an excellent coleslaw to fix for a cookout served alongside baked beans and other salads.
 It is also great as a condiment for barbecue sandwiches; pile a few tablespoons of coleslaw on a pulled pork sandwich or even a hot dog.
-It's also perfect with fried fish or seafood and a side of crispy French fries.
+It is also perfect with fried fish or seafood and a side of crispy French fries.
 You may also want to try it on fish tacos.

-- Shred cabbage into a large bowl; add carrot and onion.
+Shred cabbage into a large bowl; add carrot and onion.

-- Combine mayonnaise, sugar, vinegar, and celery seed in a bowl or jar and whisk or shake.
+Combine mayonnaise, sugar, vinegar, and celery seed in a bowl or jar and whisk or shake.
 Taste and adjust seasonings, adding salt and pepper to taste, or more mayonnaise and a bit more vinegar if too sweet for your liking.

-- Gradually add dressing to the shredded cabbage mixture, tossing as you add, until the cabbage is well moistened.
+Gradually add dressing to the shredded cabbage mixture, tossing as you add, until the cabbage is well moistened.

-- Refrigerate to chill thoroughly.
+Refrigerate to chill thoroughly.

-If you like your coleslaw crunchy, you may want to salt the cabbage beforehand—this will remove any moisture from the vegetable and help retain its crispness over time.
+- If you like your coleslaw crunchy, you may want to salt the cabbage beforehand—this will remove any moisture from the vegetable and help retain its crispness over time.
 Place the shredded cabbage in a colander and toss with about 1 tablespoon of salt.
 Let sit for 1 to 2 hours and then using a wooden spoon, press to remove any water; or place cabbage in a towel and squeeze to remove all of the moisture.
 While the cabbage is sitting, it will seem as if it is getting soggy and limp, but once you remove the water, you are left with a firm and crisp strand of cabbage.

 - If you are trying to cut down on sugar, you can replace all or part of the sugar with the equivalent of a sugar replacement.